rfiallossanchez/mytheresa-challenge/README.md

 Regarding the API, there is a single use case to search for products.
 This uses the Specification/Criteria pattern to apply filtering logic dynamically based on query parameters like category and price.

+To address potential performance issues, a cache system is used to serve data as quickly as possible without querying the database on every request.
+This approach is especially beneficial when dealing with a large number of products and discounts, since applying filtering and discount logic on each request could become expensive.

 ---

 ## 🧰 Tech Stack